 My interests are CW/SSB on the HF bands.

 CW is my preferred mode and use a selection of straight vintage keys, the oldest dating from around 1910.

 Currently using an ICOM transceiver, a vintage Heathkit HW 104 (1976), R5 vertical and a G5RV, (102 feet).
 Also dipoles for 10 and 17 metres.
 I run 100 watts or less.

 Past equipment 1950's/60's included WW2 Canadian 19 set (tank), WW2 Canadian 52 set, DX 40 and Codar AT5 transmitter.
 I used the Codar in the 60's as a mobile set up with a Mohican receiver.
 I still have the Codar.
 It runs 10W on AM or CW, 160/80.

 Also available on Echolink.
 Node 276144.

 The photos below show my home and summer QTH.
 My cottage is located on Lake Belwood about 1 hour north of home.
 The lake is about 8 miles long by 1.5 miles wide and about 60 feet deep.
 The lake is stocked with fish including Northern Pike, Smallmouth Bass , Trout and Carp.
-The lake has about 370 cottages around it, each having their own docking system mostly a marine railway system as the level goes down over the summer period.
+The lake has about 370 cottages around it, each having their own docking system mostly a marine railway system, allowing us to lower the dock as the water level goes down over the summer period.
 The lake is actually a reservoir fed by an aquifer with a dam at the other end to control the flow into the Grand River which eventually empties into Lake Erie.

 The shipwrecks are from about 1850.
 They are in Little Tub harbour, Georgian Bay, part of the Great Lakes system.
 The Great Lakes are littered with shipwrecks.